-Buying a bed for yourself is easy, but when choosing a bed for your children there are lots of factors to take into consideration: style, size, safety features and how long it's actually going to last.
+Buying a bed for yourself is easy, but when it comes to choosing a bed frame for your children, there are many factors to consider: the style, the kid's bed size that you want, the safety features, and how long it's going to last.

-In this Happy Beds Kids' Bed Guide, were going to talk about everything from cots to sleep stations to help you choose the perfect bed for your little ones.
+In this Happy Beds Kids' Bed Buying Guide, we will discuss everything from cots to sleep stations to help you choose the perfect good-quality children's bed for your little one!

 Kids' Bed Size Chart

 When considering which bed size is best, we always advise choosing a mattress size and bed frame that leaves enough room for your child to grow.
-This will maximise the lifespan of the product and not leave your children in an unsuitable bed for a lengthy period of time.
+This will maximise the product's lifespan and not leave your children in an unsuitable bed for long.

-If you are unsure of where to start, take measurements of your child's bedroom to get a rough idea of the space available to you.
+If you are still trying to figure out where to start, take measurements of your child's bedroom to get a rough idea of the space available.
 After that, consult the mattress size chart below to find the perfect bed size.

-While you may not be in the market for a new mattress, using mattress size is the best way to pick the right bed size for your child.
-We have included a recommended age range too, but every child is different, so these age ranges may differ slightly.
+While you may not be in the market for a new mattress, using mattress size is the best way to pick your child's bed size.
+We have included a recommended age range, but every child is different, so these age ranges may differ slightly.

 |Mattress or Bed Type||Mattress Size (WxL)||Recommended Age Range|